 Temperature changes

-• Shrinkage stresses causing cracking in repair material
+- Shrinkage stresses causing cracking in repair material

 Equal thermal coefficient to substrate

-Coefficient widely varying from that
+Coefficient widely varying from that of substrate

-Temperature changes in repair
+Temperature changes in repair material during placement

-Low exotherm during placement and
+Low exotherm during placement and cure

-High exotherm during placement and
+High exotherm during placement and cure

 UV exposure

-Change in mechanical properties of repair material, changes in modulus of elasticity
+| Change in mechanical properties of repair material,

 High UV resistance at surface